census-instrumentation/opencensus-specs/resource/StandardResources.md

 ## TODOs
 * Add logical compute units: Service, Task - instance running in a service.
 * Add more compute units: Process, Lambda Function, AppEngine unit, etc.
+* Add Device (mobile) and Web Browser.
 * Decide if lower case strings only.
-* Consider to add optional/required for each label.
+* Consider to add optional/required for each label and combination of labels (e.g when supplying a k8s resource all k8s may be required).

 ## Compute Unit
 Resources defining a compute unit (e.g. Container, Process, Lambda Function).